project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 * Editing an existing page

+* Adding a page or a section

 * Reporting an issue

-* Adding a page or a section

 Sunbird manages documentation similar to how it manages code.
 The docs are in a [Github repository](https://github.com/project-sunbird/project-sunbird.github.io){:target="_blank"} as Markdown documents.
 If you’re comfortable with using git and Github for source code or any other work, you’ll find editing and updating Sunbird documentation a breeze.

 You may want to brush up on Markdown syntax.
 Here’s a handy [Markdown guide](https://guides.github.com/features/mastering-markdown/){:target="_blank"} and [cheat sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf){:target="_blank"}.

+## Guidelines
-Just as Sunbird code follows coding standards and guidelines, it’s documentation has some simple rules.
-Go through the Structure your Document section and the handy [cheat sheet](contributions/styleguide){:target="_blank"} to the Sunbird style guide to avoid rework on the pages you submit.
+Just as the Sunbird code follows coding standards and guidelines, the documentation has some simple conventions to follow.
+Please see the [Documentation Structure](#structure-your-document) section and the Sunbird [documentation style guide](contributions/styleguide){:target="_blank"} to ensure the pages you submit are consistent with the rest of Sunbird's documentation.

-## Structure your Content

-Structuring your content is nothing but chunking the information into logical units.
-Developing a simple framework for your writing before you start can save considerable time and will prevent the text from meandering.

-Unless the information is structured logically, it is not easily understood, usable or readable.
-Titles of the main sections as headings and subheadings within the text help readers navigate through the piece.
-However, even if you do not desire to have the section titles in the finished piece, they will help you as an author to structure your writing to the desired framework.

-There are no set rules to structuring your content.
-However, the following is a brief guide.

-Read more at: [https://www.skillsyouneed.com/write/structure.html](https://www.skillsyouneed.com/write/structure.html){:target="_blank"}

-### Build Logical Hierarchy

-Follow a logical hierarchy for your content.
-Most content is structured into subject, book, chapter, section, subsection, page; with subject being the largest chunk and a page the smallest.
-For example;

-**Sunbird > Installation > Installing Sunbird on Laptop > Prerequisites > Hardware Requirements**

-### Build Page Structure

-After you have decided the logical hierarchy for your content, structure each page with a logical hierarchy to make it readable and complete.
-Use headings and subheadings to build the logical structure of the page.
-For Sunbird, you can use three levels of headings.

-Other than heading levels, you can structure the information on a page using paragraphs, tables, ordered (numbered) or unordered (bulleted) lists, infographics viz. diagrams, charts; images and notes.

-**Note**: Go through the section Writing Style Guide for a few more guidelines.

 ## Edit a Page
 You can edit an existing page to correct inconsistencies or add missing information

  <table class="table table-img">